a2stuff/a2d/res/notes/testplan.md

 * Repeat the following case with these modifiers: Open-Apple, Solid-Apple:
   * Open two windows.
 Hold modifier and click the close box on the active window.
 Verify that all windows close.
 * Open two windows.
 Press Open-Apple+Solid-Apple+W. Verify that all windows close.
 Repeat with Caps Lock off.
 * Open two windows.
-Hold Solid-Apple and select File > Close Window.
+Hold Solid-Apple and select File > Close.
 Verify that all windows close.
 * Open two windows.
-Hold Open-Apple and select File > Close Window.
+Hold Open-Apple and select File > Close.
 Verify that all windows close.
 * Open two windows.
 Open the File menu, then press Open-Apple+Solid-Apple+W. Verify that all windows close.
 Repeat with Caps Lock off.